 You Were Engaged in a Contact Sport

 Sometimes, injuries occur while individuals are playing a sport or engaging in another activity that requires physical contact.
-In these situations, individuals give implied consent to engage in activity that could lead to injuries.
+In these situations, individuals give implied consent to engage in activities that could lead to injuries.

 In some cases, individuals go beyond implied consent and sign waivers stating that they understand the risk of an injury.
 If you engage in a sport like football or hockey and accidentally hurt someone else in the course of play, you can reach out to a lawyer for help.